 If your idea of recreation spells outdoors, Shepherdstown will not disappoint.
 With multiple entry points to the Potomac River branching in and around town, you’ll never run out of adventures to indulge with.
 The residents of Shepherdstown can easily enjoy water activities like swimming, tubing, kayaking, and fishing.
 Or other land activities such as biking, bird-watching, and camping.
 Additionally, this remarkable community is surrounded by National Parks like Harpers Ferry, the Antietam National Battlefield, and the C&O Canal.

 After all the activities, indulge yourself in some flavorful feast.
 You really wouldn’t get to know Shepherdstown until you experience its different dining choices.
 Because here, there’s something for every taste and budget.
 On top of the list is the award-winning Bavarian Inn, with an extensive German and American menu.
 Fancy a charming cafe and outside dining?
 Head on to the Blue Moon Cafe for their salads and sandwiches.
-If you’re craving Tex-Mex cuisines with wine & interesting brews, Maria’s Taqueria is the place to be.

 If these are what you’re looking for in your next home, we at ERA Liberty Realty are always there for you to assist you in your home buying.
 Let’s talk!

 The eastern gateway to the mountain state of West Virginia, Jefferson County welcomes you with its quaint towns, famous historical sites, and scenic beauty rich with recreational opportunities.
 It’s strategically situated only 60 miles from downtown Washington DC and 45 minutes' drive away from Dulles Airport.
 Tourists from the surrounding metros flock to the county to escape the fast-paced city life – either to slow down for a quick romantic weekend getaway or revel in a local festival.